Glitazones for type 2 diabetes

 Most commonly, people will start taking both metformin and a sulfonylurea when they need two medicines to control their blood glucose.
 However, some people can’t take this combination because they experience bad side effects, or they have a medical condition or another reason that means they can’t take metformin or a sulfonylurea (i.e. a contraindication).
 These people may have another kind of diabetes medicine added to their metformin (or sulfonylurea) instead.

 The glitazones (pioglitazone and rosiglitazone) are one kind of diabetes medicine that can be used when this happens.
-They can be added to metformin or a sulphonylurea.
+Pioglitazone can be added to metformin or a sulphonylurea.
 Rosiglitazone can be added to metformin and is available as a combination tablet (Avandamet).

 What do glitazones do?

 Glitazones lower blood glucose levels by helping the body to use insulin better by reducing insulin resistance in the tissues of the body.